HeimdallMidgard/ESP-32-BLE-Scanner/README.md

 This is basicly a room presence detector.
 Use it with Home Assistant to trigger automations when you enter a room, disarm your alarm etc. It reports the presence of known bluetooth (Beacon) devices and reports it (via MQTT) to Home Assistant.
 I designed the program to work together with the HA Android App (IOS not tested yet).

 ### Please keep in mind
-Welcome to my first project on github.
-I will try to support and fix errors as good as I can.
-Please keep in mind that this is my first project, Iam programming in my free time during my 9 to 5 job and Iam not a professional programmer.
+This is my first project on github, I am programming in my free time during my 9 to 5 job and I am not a professional programmer.
+I will try to support and fix errors as good and as fast as I can.